quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Divide to Conquer
 =================

-The last thing we are to do to improve this pass is to combine with another pass.
+The last thing we will do to improve this pass is to combine with another pass.
 The size (in bits) of the operands we want to obfuscate has a huge impact on:

     * Wether or not we can apply the obfuscation on a XOR chain.